evelinad/cil-1/dimensionality-reduction.md

 $$T=XW$$

-Note that X^TX is proportional to the covariance matrix
+Note that $X^TX$ is proportional to the covariance matrix

 $$ \frac{1}{n}X^TX $$